eh-munna/bit-by-bit/README.md

 ---

-## **redux_4.1** Branch Overview
+## **redux_4.2** Branch Overview

-Welcome to **redux_4.1** of **Bit By Bit!**
+Welcome to **redux_4.2** of **Bit By Bit!**

-In this branch, I focused on practicing how to fetch data from a server using Redux actions and how to manage asynchronous flows in Redux.
-This implementation allows the application to request todo data from an API, store it in the Redux store.
+In this branch, I practiced fetching data from a server in Redux using custom middleware to handle asynchronous logic.
+The implementation allows the application to request todo data from an external API and store it in the Redux store.
+I created a custom `fetchingMiddleware` that checks if a dispatched action is a function and invokes it, enabling async flows similar to Redux Thunk.

 ---